London Maida Vale, Little Venice & Abbey Road Studios Walk

 Walk down Warwick Avenue towards the canal (a South East direction).
 Just before the canal turn left to walk along Blomfield Road along the side of the canal.
 This area is known as Little Venice.

 Although not far from congested roads and the commuters streaming out of Paddington Station, Little Venice is an oasis of peace and tranquillity.
-It’s thought to have been so-named by the poet, Robert Browning.
+It’s thought to have been so named by the poet, Robert Browning.
 Dozens of narrowboats, day trip boats and water cafés line this calm stretch where the Grand Union Canal meets the Regent’s Canal.

 The Grand Union Canal starts in London and ends in Birmingham, stretching for 137 miles (220 km) with 166 locks.
 It has branches going off to cities which include Leicester, Slough, Aylesbury and Northampton.
 Canals started to die out as a means of transporting goods as early as the late 19th century with competition from the railways and then improvements in roads and vehicle technology in the early part of the 20th century meant that the lorry was also more attractive.
 The Regent’s Canal and the Grand Junction Canal companies combined as a way to try to remain competitive, but ultimately failed.
 But today they form a beautiful green belt through the heart of many cities.

 The famous Little Venice mansions provide a stunning backdrop to the canals here.
 And the triangular pool, complete with willow tree, is home to several floating businesses such as the Waterside Cafe, London Waterbus, a floating art gallery and a hotel boat.
-You can find out more on the Canal & River Trust website, or chat to their volunteers, often found in the area on the weekends.

 We’ll walk around some of the lovely roads in this area, so just take your time and enjoy the view!